VMware Database Management Essentials Release Notes

 Each Amazon AWS Region is a separate geographic area.
 Each Amazon AWS Region has multiple, isolated locations known as Availability Zones (AZs).
 Customers can create their own Custom AZs corresponding to vSphere data centers that AWS customers use to run Amazon RDS on VMware.

 Onboarding a vSphere cluster for RDS on VMware starts by downloading and deploying the Amazon RDS on VMware Installer virtual appliance in the vSphere cluster of choice.
 The Amazon RDS on VMware Installer provides a simple graphic wizard that guides the onboarding process for the VMware vSphere cluster to become a Custom Availability Zone to the nearest AWS Region.

 A vSphere Cluster can be connected to a specific AWS Region.
 The Amazon RDS on VMware Installer is specific per region.
-This is why the AWS RDS on VMware Installer OVA file has to be downloaded from the region that you want to be connected.
-The installation process creates the outbound VPN connection, installs Amazon RDS on VMware components and runs automated tests to make sure that Amazon RDS on VMware is working properly.
+This is why you must download the AWS RDS on VMware Installer OVA file from the region that you want to be connected.
+The installation process creates the outbound VPN connection, installs Amazon RDS on VMware components, and runs automated tests to make sure that Amazon RDS on VMware is working properly.
 After the tests finish, and the vSphere Cluster is onboarded and properly registered as an Amazon Custom AZ, the database instances can be provisioned into the VMware environment.